DisplayPort: Content protection

 DisplayPort 1.0 includes optional DPCP (DisplayPort Content Protection) from Philips, which uses 128-bit AES encryption.
 It also features full authentication and session key establishment.
 Each encryption session is independent, and it has an independent revocation system.
 This portion of the standard is licensed separately.
 It also adds the ability to verify the proximity of the receiver and transmitter, a technique intended to ensure users are not bypassing the content protection system to send data out to distant, unauthorized users.

 DisplayPort 1.1 added optional implementation of industry-standard 56-bit HDCP (High-bandwidth Digital Content Protection) revision 1.3, which requires separate licensing from the Digital Content Protection LLC.

 DisplayPort 1.3 added support for HDCP 2.2, which is also used by HDMI 2.0.

 Cost

 VESA, the creators of the DisplayPort standard, state that the standard is royalty-free to implement.
 However, in March 2015, MPEG LA issued a press release stating that a royalty rate of $0.20 per unit applies to DisplayPort products manufactured or sold in countries that are covered by one or more of the patents in the MPEG LA license pool, which includes patents from Hitachi Maxell, Philips, Lattice Semiconductor, Rambus, and Sony.
 In response, VESA updated their DisplayPort FAQ page with the following statement:

-As of August 2019, VESA's official FAQ no longer contains a statement mentioning the MPEG LA royalty fees.
+As of September 2025, VESA's official FAQ no longer contains a statement mentioning the MPEG LA royalty fees.

 While VESA does not charge any per-device royalty fees, VESA requires membership for access to said standards.
 The minimum cost is presently $5,000 (or $10,000 depending on Annual Corporate Sales Revenue) annually.

-Advantages over DVI, VGA and FPD-Link

-In December 2010, several computer vendors and display makers including Intel, AMD, Dell, Lenovo, Samsung and LG announced they would begin phasing out FPD-Link, VGA, and DVI-I over the next few years, replacing them with DisplayPort and HDMI.

-DisplayPort has several advantages over VGA, DVI, and FPD-Link.